zaucker/agrammon/Advent2020/raku-in-the-wild.md

 * running the model in batch mode from the command line (`run`),
 * showing the simulation flow by `dump`ing the model structur,
 * generation of the model documentation (`latex`),
-* and for creation of user accounts for the web application.
+* and for creation of user accounts for the web application (`create-user`),
+* and at the end lists those parameters that have comments "attached" in the source of the `sub MAIN` above shown above.

 #### sub web()